scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 SimInfo
 ********

-PyRK uses a context pattern, by passing around the simulation information encapsulated in a SimInfo object.
-This class keeps track of the neutronics system, the thermal hydraulics system (THSystem, comprised of THComponents)
+PyRK has implemented a casual context manager pattern by encapsulating simulation information in a SimInfo object.
+This class keeps track of the neutronics system and its data, the thermal hydraulics system (THSystem) and its components (THComponents), as well as timing and other simulation-wide parameters.

-A simulation is started from the command line, using argparse for argument parsing.

-The input file is a python file holding parameters describing the SimulationInfo singleton.
+In particular, the SimInfo object is responsible for capturing the information conveyed in the input file.
+The input file is a python file holding parameters specific to the reactor design and transient scenario.
 However, a more robust solution is anticipated for future versions of the code, relying on a json input file rather than python, for more robust validation options.

 The current output is a plain text log of the input, runtime messages, and the solution matrix.
 The driver automatically generates a number of plots.
 However, a more robust solution is anticipated for v0.2, relying on an output database backend in hdf5, via the pytables package.

 Neutronics Class